-The Dean of Student Health, Safety & Well-being, or designee (heretofore referred to as "the Dean"), is vested with the authority over student conduct by the SIT President, oversees and manages the student conduct process, assumes responsibility for the investigation of an allegation of misconduct to determine if the complaint has merit, and may appoint hearing and appeals officers as deemed necessary to efficiently and effectively supervise the student conduct process.
+Roles: The Dean of Student Health, Safety & Wellbeing, who is vested with the authority over student conduct by the SIT President, oversees and manages the student conduct process, assumes responsibility for the investigation of an allegation of misconduct to determine if the complaint has merit, and may appoint hearing and appeals officers as deemed necessary to efficiently and effectively supervise the student conduct process.
+Hearing Officers are chosen from a pool of annually trained staff selected by the Dean, or designee.
+Decisions made, and sanctions imposed, by Hearing Officers will be final and implemented, pending the normal appeal process.
+At the discretion of the Dean or designee, implementation of sanctions may be stayed pending review.
+Appeals Review Officers review appeal requests submitted by the Dean or designee and are drawn from a pool of annually trained staff selected by the President or designee, with the only requirement being that they did not serve as Hearing Officers for the initial hearing.

-The Dean has discretion to refer a complaint for mediation or other forms of appropriate conflict resolution.
+Mediation: The Dean or designee has discretion to refer a complaint for mediation or other forms of appropriate conflict resolution.
 All parties must agree to conflict resolution and to be bound by the decision with no review/appeal.
 Any unsuccessful conflict resolution can be forwarded for formal processing and hearing; however, at no time will complaints of physical sexual misconduct or violence be mediated as the sole institutional response.
-The Dean may also suggest that complaints that do not involve a violation of the Code be referred for mediation or other appropriate conflict resolution.
+The Dean or designee may also suggest that complaints that do not involve a violation of the Code be referred for mediation or other appropriate conflict resolution.